slowjams/AWS/Demystifying AWS.md

 * Reserved: get discount for committing to run an instance for 1 up to 3 years, you will be charged even you don't use/start these instances.

 * Dedicated Instance: no other AWS Account will run an instance on the same Host, but other instances (both dedicated and non-dedicated) from the same AWS Account might run on the same Host.
-Just like you're hiring a small laptop.
-But if you stop/restart that laptop, next time, you're hiring another laptop.
+Just like you're hiring a small laptop. if you stop/restart that laptop, next time, you're hiring another laptop and only you can use this laptop.

 * Dedicated Host: No Per Instance Charge, since you already purchase the whole physical server; used for requirements of licensing based on sockets/cores.
 Similar to dedicated instance, but guess what, that laptop is yours, forever, as long as you pay the bill.
 You stop/restart that laptop, next time you still boot on the same laptop.
 But usually this laptop is huge, and the price is a lot more expensive